rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 the preferred format if humans have to read and update the configuration.
 This object management is called "declarative", and it's the opposite of the "imperative" style in which changes are requested directly with the `run`, `create`, `scale` and `patch` subcommands.
-The declarative management has several advantages over the imperative methodology:
+Declarative management has several advantages over the imperative methodology:

 * object configuration can be stored and versioned in source control system like Git, making reviewing, debugging and auditing much easier;